-The structure of a digital surveillance system differs in several ways from their analogue counterparts.
+The structure of a digital surveillance system differs in several ways from their analog counterparts.
 With smaller systems, the topology of each is quite similar.
-IP-enabled cameras communicate with an network video recorder (NVR) using a local area network (LAN) connexion.
-Video management software (VMS) on the NVR controls where captured footage is stored/saved internally and/or offloaded onto a network attached storage (NAS) device.
+IP-enabled cameras communicate with an NVR (Network Video Recorder) using a LAN (local area network) connection.
+VMS (Video Management Software) on the NVR controls where captured footage is stored/saved internally and/or offloaded onto a network attached storage (NAS) device.
 The NVR provides end users with camera monitoring capabilities and allows them to control various aspects of the system.

-The primary difference is that everything is connected to the IP standard network with digital platforms, while a separate coaxial cable is required to manage analogue systems.
-Many digital cameras are power over Ethernet (PoE) capable, which eliminates the need for separate electric cords
+The primary difference with digital platforms is that everything is connected to the IP standard network, while a separate coaxial cable is required to manage analog systems.
+Many digital cameras are PoE (Power over Ethernet) capable, which eliminates the need for separate electric cords.

-A number of the available NVRs also have a limited number of analogue inputs that allow customers to plug in some of their legacy cameras (analogue).
-These devices are typically referred to as hybrid NVRs.
+A number of the available NVRs also have a

+limited number of analog inputs that allow customers to plug in some of their legacy cameras (analog).
+These devices are typically referred to as "hybrid" NVRs.

 For larger systems, or systems requiring advanced capabilities, the NVR is often replaced with a more powerful standalone video server running an independent VMS package.
-Legacy analogue cameras can still be integrated into the system using video encoders to translate the analogue streams to IP protocol.
+Legacy analog cameras can still be integrated into the system using video encoders to translate the analog streams to IP protocol.
 And the VMS controls all aspects of the system including client PC monitoring and storage of video to network based storage devices.